omkar785/CasePilot/README.md

 ## ⭐ Features

 - **Lawyer-Client Matching:** Connects clients with lawyers based on area of expertise, fees, past experience and user reviews.
-          i)  Clients can post either post their cases on a public forum or browse around our lawyer database and directly request referrals and cases. ii) Advocates can browse around available cases in the forums or accept or reject case request from clients.
+-         i)  Clients can post either post their cases on a public forum or browse around our lawyer database and directly request referrals and cases.
+-         ii) Advocates can browse around available cases in the forums or accept or reject case request from clients.
 - **Precedent Finder:** Uses cosine similarity to find and present legal precedents related to a given case description.
-          Trained on a database of the top cases in each area and year which helps lawyers prepare well rounded arguements based on past precedents.
+-         Trained on a database of the top cases in each area and year which helps lawyers prepare well rounded arguements based on past precedents.
 - **Legal Chatbot:** Provides instant responses to legal queries through an AI-powered chatbot fine-tuned on legal Q&A.
-          Provides quick access to easy legal questions or point towards relevant resources for both Advocates and Clients.
+-         Provides quick access to easy legal questions or point towards relevant resources for both Advocates and Clients.
 - **Automated Legal Notice Generation:** Generates legal notices from customizable templates with user inputs.
 - **Lawyer Dashboard:** Displays case details, histories, dates, documents, and client interactions for seamless case management integrated with calendar support.
+-         Provides a clutter free one stop dashboard for a lawyer will need to manage different cases at once

 ## 🚀 Future Plans